How to Deduct the Cost of Client Gifts

 As with all other business deductions, meals on work trips need to be ordinary, necessary, and reasonable for the industry you’re in.
 For the trip itself to qualify for deductions, you need to be away from your regular tax home and the trip must be primarily for business.

 If you are traveling primarily for business, you can deduct the full cost of your trip, including transportation and accommodation.
-The cost of meals are 50 percent deductible.
+The cost of meals is 50 percent deductible.

 If the trip is primarily personal but includes business activities, you may be able to claim specific meal expenses that are for business purposes.
 Whether your entire trip qualifies as a business expense or just certain meals, you will claim the relevant expenses on Form 1040.